 With the U.S. military more diverse than it has ever been, both in gender and in race, lupus will increasingly affect its members.
 Of the more than 1.5 million Americans living with lupus, it is estimated that 9 in 10 are women, and the disease is 2 to 3 times more common among women of color.
 Minority women tend to develop lupus at a younger age, experience more serious complications, and are more likely to die from the disease.

 In 2016 (the most recent year for which we have data), women represented 16% of all active duty service members, and 56% of those women were minorities.
 As the military becomes more diverse, more of their personnel will be affected by lupus.

 People in the military are exposed to several factors that are associated with the development of lupus and other autoimmune diseases, including post-traumatic stress disorder (PTSD), chemicals and toxins, ultraviolet (UV) light, and certain drugs and infectious agents.
 Research funded by the Lupus Research Program will study these triggers and try to determine what effect they have on the immune system.

 How our advocacy supports the Lupus Research Program

-Congressional funding is not keeping pace with current needs: in the Lupus Research Program’s first year, the DoD was able to fund only 13 of the 121 high-quality applications they received.
+Congressional funding is not keeping pace with current needs: in the Lupus Research Program’s first three years, the DoD was able to fund only 38 of the 334 (less than 12%) high-quality applications they received.

 Congress must appropriate funding for the Lupus Research Program every year.
 Because priorities can shift, it’s important to have advocates who are willing to tell their members of Congress how important this program is to people with lupus and their loved ones and why it deserves increased funding.